What is Lemongrass Essential Oil?

 - Decreases stomach aches

-- Relieves abdominal and muscle pain
+- Relieves abdominal and muscle discomfort

 - Has antibacterial properties, specifically again S. aureus